-The development and expansion of the use of ICT, and particularly of the internet, has transformed learning in schools in recent years.
-Children and young people will need to develop high level ICT skills, not only to maximise their potential use as a learning tool, but also to prepare themselves as lifelong learners and for future employment.
-There is a large body of evidence that recognises the benefits that ICT can bring to teaching and learning.
+The development and expansion of the use of the internet has transformed learning in schools in recent years.
+Children and young people will need to develop high level computing skills, not only to maximise their potential use as a learning tool, but also to prepare themselves as lifelong learners and for future employment.
+There is a large body of evidence that recognises the benefits that computing can bring to teaching and learning.
 St. Andrew’s has made a significant investment both financially and physically to ensure many of these technologies are available to all our pupils.
 We perceive the benefits to outweigh the risks.
 However, we must, through our e-safety policy, ensure that we meet the statutory obligations to ensure that children and young people are as safe as possible and are protected from potential harm, both within and outside school.
+St. Andrew’s uses ‘RM Safety Net’ to filter out potentially harmful online content.

 The requirement to ensure that children and young people are able to use the internet and related communications technologies appropriately and safely is addressed as part of the wider duty of care to which all who work in schools are bound.
 Our school e-safety policy helps to ensure safe and appropriate use.